Skip to content

 Procurement.

-We work across forty-plus manufacturer ecosystems selected by project fit, availability and client requirements.
+We work across ninety-plus manufacturer ecosystems selected by project fit, availability and client requirements.
 Procurement runs through our central desk in Guwahati; international shipments are routed through Jebel Ali (Dubai) customs into the destination market.
 We coordinate factory lead times, cross-border customs and last-mile freight against the architect's commissioning calendar so the build never stops waiting on us.

 Brand selection follows the project, never the other way round.
 Our compensation is unaffected by which brand we recommend.
 Where two brands are equally suitable, we will say so and let you choose; where one is decisively right, we will recommend it and explain why, in writing.